 - The default limit of the read cache size is the lower of 300 GB or the storage volume size.

 - Do not set the read cache maximum to the size of the local storage.
-Doing so would allocate 100% of the storage for read cache and would not leave any capacity for ingest.
-If there is no available space for new file ingest, Storage Gateway stops ingesting data and begins evicting files from the read cache to create space.
-Always preserve some space on local storage for ingest.
+Doing so allocates 100% of the storage for read cache and does not leave any capacity for ingesting new files.
+If there is no available space for new file ingestion, Storage Gateway stops ingesting data and begins evicting files from the read cache to create space.
+Always preserve some space on local storage for ingestion.

-- We recommend starting with a read cache setting that is 50% of the size of the local storage (leaving 50% for ingest).
-Monitor the available capacity on the local storage over time, especially after periods of high, or sustained ingest activity.
-If the available capacity remains above 30% consistently, consider increasing the read cache size.
-If the available capacity is consistently below 20%, then consider decreasing the read cache size.
+- Oracle recommends starting with a read cache setting that is 50% of the size of the local storage, leaving 50% for ingestion.
+Monitor the available capacity on the local storage over time, especially after periods of high, or sustained, ingestion activity.
+If the available capacity remains consistently above 30%, consider increasing the read cache size.
+If the available capacity is consistently below 20%, consider decreasing the read cache size.

 - Set the read cache size to equal the amount of data that you anticipate to be accessed frequently, while leaving enough capacity for the write buffer.

-After you size the cache, you can choose to configure the read cache when creating the file system or configure the read cache later after monitoring the workload.
+After you size the cache, you can configure the read cache when creating the file system or later, after monitoring the workload.
 See Adding a File System and Changing the Properties of a File System.

 When you write a file to your file system, the file is initially stored in the file system cache, and then uploaded to your Oracle Cloud Infrastructure tenancy.
 After a file has been uploaded, the cache manager can remove the file from the file system cache.
 To meet the cache threshold specified for the file system, cache is reclaimed using the Least Recently Used (LRU) cache management policy.
 If you want specific files to be available in the cache for quick access, you can pin the files to the file system cache.
 Once pinned, files are not removed from the file system cache until you explicitly unpin them.
 You can view the Maximum Read Cache Size in GiB for a selected file system in the management console under Settings.